 |We will be watching Discovering Buddhism (to be shown in installments for the next few weeks).

 A 13 part teaching series touching on al the vital points of Tibetan Buddhism as presented in the Gelug lineage of the Dalai Lama's tradition.
 A clear and accessible presentation of the Mahayana path for both beginners and experienced students.

 |Western Buddhist Group

 begins with a half hour silent meditation followed by Tea & Dharma Study.
-We will begin reading Entering the Stream, edited by Samuel Bercholz and Sherab Chodzin Kohn.
+We will begin reading Living As A River, by Bodhipaksa.

 The vision of the Appalachian Dharma & Meditation Center is to facilitate a community of Buddhist practice that fosters the integration of wisdom and compassion.
 Our aim, as individuals and as a community, is to cultivate insight into the nature of mind and reality and overcome ego-orientated ways of being.
 We are a nonsectarian Buddhist center that offers weekly programs in Vipassana, Zen, Tibetan, and Western Buddhism.